 Supporting women in science

-The School of Veterinary Sciences is committed to providing a positive working environment for women.
+The Bristol Veterinary School is committed to providing a positive working environment for women.

 By developing good employment practices, tackling the unequal representation of women in research, teaching and clinical posts, and improving career progression for female academics, the school is contributing to the national goal of advancing women in sectors traditionally dominated by men.